 Serbian Spruce mature to become the most beautiful ornamental spruce, period, according to many in the nursery industry.
-(Rick’s note: I planted one in my own front yard when my oldest daughter Anna had her first birthday, and I agree wholeheartedly).
+Fairly fast-growing, Serbian Spruce seedlings do well in full sun.

 Originally from Bosnia and Serbia in Southeastern Europe, Serbian Spruce feature short, dark green, flat needles (somewhat similar to a Hemlock) with a breeze revealing lovely silver undersides.
 This species features beautiful purple seed cones and a visually pleasing overall conical shape.

 Suitable for zones 4-7, this species can be planted much farther south than similar species such as Colorado Blue Spruce seedlings or Norway Spruce seedlings or White Spruce seedlings, especially at higher elevations.
-Fairly fast-growing, Serbian Spruce seedlings do well in full sun.
 They reach a height of up to 60 feet [occasionally to 100 feet] with a spread of 20 feet or more at the base.
 They prefer richer soils, but can do well in sandier soils if watered once or twice per week during dry periods.
-(Rick’s note: I planted Anna’s Serbian Spruce in about 6″ of rich soil at the top of a sandy hill, but rain runoff from our roof into that planting spot is significant.
+(Rick’s note: I planted my daughter’s Serbian Spruce in about 6″ of rich soil at the top of a sandy hill, but rain runoff from our roof into that planting spot is significant.
 It has grown 15 feet in 15 years).
 Few natural pests or diseases affect Serbians other than White Pine Weevil, which can be easily controlled with over the counter pesticides.